learn-static/writing-with-visualizations/content/digital-humanities/dh.md

 {% include figure.html img="cirrus.jpg" alt="voyant word cloud visualization" caption="A Word Cloud Produced Using Voyant Tools" %}

 Text analysis research is often called **distant reading** by Digital Humanists, because it uses computational methods to "read" (or, more accurately, extract information and visualize patterns across) large corpora.

 In theory this process provides scholars with insight into a corpus that would be difficult to reach otherwise, either because they cannot read all the documents in the corpus or because, even if they can read it, they might miss nuanced themes or topics that are only revealed via computational analysis.

-In reality, distant reading is most beneficial if you have already read *some* of your corpus and have a firm understanding of it, and can interpret the results of your text analysis not as the end-goal of your research, but as supporting evidence to be used in tandem with other primary and secondary sources.
+Distant reading is most beneficial if you have already read *some* of your corpus and have a firm understanding of it, and can interpret the results of your text analysis not as the end-goal of your research, but as supporting evidence to be used in tandem with other primary and secondary sources.

-*Optimally, the text analysis you do will spark new thoughts and questions that you can put into dialogue with your other methods of traditional humanities research.*
+***Optimally, the text analysis you do will spark new thoughts and questions that you can put into dialogue with your other methods of traditional humanities research.***

 In this class, we'll be using [Voyant Tools](https://voyant-tools.org/){:target='_blank' rel='noopener'} to analyze our corpora of State of the Union and Party Platform texts.

-We'll provide instructions on how to upload our own data to Voyant Tools in a later lesson.
-For now, if you'd like to explore Voyant, click on the Voyant Tools link above, then click the "Open" button on the Voyant Tools home page and select "Shakespeare's Plays" or "Austin's Novel's" from the "Choose a corpus" dropdown, then click "Open."
+If you'd like to explore Voyant, click on the Voyant Tools link above, then click the "Open" button on the Voyant Tools home page and select "Shakespeare's Plays" or "Austin's Novel's" from the "Choose a corpus" dropdown, then click "Open."
 Voyant will automatically create a number of visualizations for you to explore.

 {:modeling}